YuxinZou/cls2det/README.md

 python tools/demo.py --img_path <path to image>
 ```

-where image with bounding box prediction and confidence will be stored under `data/result`.
+Rendered image with bounding box prediction and confidence will be stored in `data/result`.

 ## Eval